Antique Murano glass stoup for holy water - 19th century

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+It all stems from Napoleon's reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese word *barocco*—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, a name derived from the Portuguese word *barocco* — meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items even more.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the former era.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
 During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French craftsmen.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Lion paws, eagle heads — these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French creators, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the customer’s perspective, as the market is flooded with many forgeries.
-Luxury Products provides documentation confirming the authenticity of each product, matching its description and photos.
-We also have experts, art appraisers, and historians from around the world at your disposal.
+Ultimately, this is crucial from the customer's perspective, as many counterfeit products circulate on the market.
+Luxury Products provides documentation confirming the product's authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details